Senior Vice President, Planning and Analysis

 How many years have you been with BoatUS?

-I’ve been at BoatUS since December 17th, 1992, which works out to about 15 ½ years.
-But I’ve been in the insurance industry for over 35 years.
+I’ve been at BoatUS since December 17th, 1992, but I’ve been in the insurance industry for over 35 years.

 Do you own a boat?
 If so, what kind and where do you use it?